davidmweber/soulstar/README.md

   I am involved with.
 - Time is something I on my hands right now and am happy to struggle a bit, possibly even contribute back to the ecosystem.
-- I chose the `#[no_std]` (i.e. no Espressif IDF) option, mostly to feel out the ecosystem in a pure RUst world.
+- I chose the `#[no_std]` (i.e. no Espressif IDF) option, mostly to feel out the ecosystem in a pure Rust world.
 This is an art piece after all.

 ## Hardware Requirements
 This project is based around the ESP32 family of embedded microprocessors with some basic requirements and a standard LS2812 LED strip.
 - ESP32C6 dev board.
-I chose the ESP32C6 because it has A v5.0 BlueTooth stack that includes BLE as well as an 802.15 stack which supports the ZigBee proximity detection used in [HiveMind](https://cpbotha.net/2024/08/10/afrikaburn-2018-hivemind-proximity/).
+I chose the ESP32C6 because it has a v5.0 BlueTooth stack that includes BLE as well as an 802.15 stack which supports the ZigBee proximity detection used in [HiveMind](https://cpbotha.net/2024/08/10/afrikaburn-2018-hivemind-proximity/).
   I also prefer the [RISC-V](https://en.wikipedia.org/wiki/RISC-V) instruction set over Xtensa mostly because RISC-V is directly supported by LLVM and the Rust compiler.
 You can use pretty much any ESP32 processor that supports RMT and